- What makes DJP&A stand out from other companies? We love what we do!

 CEQA/NEPA Project Manager (Full-Time)

-Seeks an experienced (5+ years) Project Manager, responsible for managing and writing environmental documents complying with California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
-The Project Manager will work on a variety of complex development and infrastructure projects, such as bridge and highway interchange reconstructions, water and sanitary systems, office and residential development, and General Plan Amendments.
+DJP&A Project Managers, manage and write environmental documents complying with California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
+Project Managers work on a variety of complex development and infrastructure projects, such as bridge and highway interchange reconstructions, water and sanitary systems, office and residential development, and General Plan Amendments.